johndehavilland/cosmosdblab/intro-to-cosmos-db/README.md

         parameters: [{ name: '@id', value: databaseId }] };

-3. Add a create database statement.
+3. Add a create database statement by replacing `<create a database>`.

     ```nodejs
     client.createDatabase(databaseSpec, (err, created) => {
                 callback(null, created);
             });

-4. Under the `getOrCreateCollection` add in the query to get a list of collections:
+4. Under the `getOrCreateCollection` add in the query to get a list of collections by replacing `<collection check query>`:

     ```nodejs
     {